Please note the important message on the home page

 H E Blondelet 1911 JUST SOLD

 This excellent example would have been made just 3 years after Blondelet was made a director of the firm of J Thibouville-Lamy when he was aged 36.
 Based on an Amati model the condition is near perfect with flawless workmanship as can be seen in the photo’s below, and it retains it’s original Thibouville-Lamy bridge.

 This instrument has two labels on the inner back which indicate that it was made by H E Blondelet and then subsequently sold via Thibouville-Lamy;

 Forster workshop, London circa 1825

-A stunningly preserved example from this famous London firm showing the original inscription (before restoration).
+A stunningly preserved violin from this famous London firm showing the original inscription (before restoration).
 This is now in superb playing condition with a new neck-graft and fresh set-up to suit the most discerning player.
 A beautiful instrument in pristine condition and a great investment for the future